sheheran/water-level-sensor-esp-idf/readme.txt

 1)  Enter the directory containing build artifacts of the project, that will be hosted by the HTTPS server.

 2) To create a new self-signed certificate and key run command ' openssl req -x509 -newkey rsa:2048 - keyout ca_key.pem -out ca_cert.pem -days 365 -nodes' .
- - When prompted for the 'common name (CN)', enter the name of the server that the "ESP-Dev-Board" will connect to
+ - When prompted for the 'common name (CN)', enter the name of the server that the "ESP-Dev-Board" will connect to.
+When running from a devlopment machine, this will be the IP address.
+The HTTPS client will checkthat the CN matches the address given in the HTTPS URL.

+ 3) This directory should contain the firmware (hello_world.bin) to be used in the update process.
+This can be a file name corresponds to the name configured using 'Firmware Upgrade URL' in menuconfig.
+ The only difference to flashing firmware via the serial interface is that the binary is flashed to the factory partition, While OTA updates use one of the OTA partitions.

+ Start the HTTPS server

+ OpenSSL based server

+To start the openssl based HTTPS server run 'openssl s_server -WWW -key ca_key.pem -cert ca_cert.pem -port 8070'

+Note: The OpenSSL server cannot handle partial HTTP requests, so it dose not support partial downloading.

+Note: Make sure incoming access to port 8070 is not prevented by firewall rules.

+Note:

+ Python based server

+ Internal Workflow of the OTA Example

+ After booting the firmware: